umatter/BigData/README.md

 # Big Data Analytics

-## About

-Lecture Materials for the course Big Data Analytics
+This repository contains the source of the [Big Data Analytics book](https://umatter.github.io/BigData/).
+The book is built using [bookdown]().
 ## Prerequisites

 Compilation depends on `bookdown` and `knitr`